Certified Residential Medication Aide (CRMA) 5-Day Hybrid Course

 6. Students will have up to 45 minutes to complete the quizzes.

-7. On days 2-4, a proctor must be in the room for the start of the class to observe students taking the quiz, which generally lasts 30-45 minutes.
-The proctor must confirm they are in attendance for the quiz with the instructor leading the course and must stay in the room for the entire quiz.
-The responsibility of the proctor is to ensure that quiz taking is fair for all students, and includes:
+• On days 2-4, a proctor must be in the room for the start of the class to monitor students taking the quiz, which generally lasts 30-45 minutes.
+The proctor may not be a workplace peer or subordinate to the student(s) and may not assist the student(s) with the quiz questions.

-• a.
-Monitor the student(s) to ensure there are no devices being used for the quiz, other than the laptop/tablet for taking the quiz.
+• Monitor the student(s) to ensure there are no devices being used for the quiz, other than the laptop/tablet for taking the quiz.

-• b.
-Ensure the student(s) is not using other aids for the class (i.e., notes, additional windows open on the device, etc.)
+• Ensure the student(s) is not using other aids for the class (i.e., notes, additional windows open on the device, etc.)

 8. Students not employed by an agency or employees of an agency that cannot meet these requirements may attend the class at a New Communities training location where web cams have been installed to monitor students during quizzes.
 When you register for a class, please select the location where you can attend the class.